SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 See [SAP Community](https://community.sap.com) for more information.
 ```

-The preferred "reference" approach looks like this:
+In contrast, there is also the "reference" approach looks which like this:

 ```markdown
 See [SAP Community](sapcommunity) for more information.